What is measles?

 - Women who plan to have children and are not immune should get MMR at least 4 weeks before getting pregnant.

-- People with measles should be kept away from people who are not immune until they are well again.
+- People with measles should avoid all public activities until they are well again.
 State regulations require anyone who catches measles to be isolated for 4 days after the rash appears.
-That means they must be kept away from public places like day care centers, school and work.
+That means they stay away from public places like day care centers, school and work.

 What should travelers do?